splaisan/NGS-Variant-Analysis-training-2016/scripts2020/readme.md

-## Code added in 2020 to process VCF data unsing GATK4
+## Code added in 2020 to process VCF data with GATK4